-There are four package options, and of course, the more expensive ones allow for more earning potential.
+There are several package options, and of course, the more expensive ones allow for more earning potential.
 While you aren’t necessarily at an advantage if you order the package that includes 6 months of autoship, having 3 business centers instead of 1 does significantly increase your earning potential.

 Overall, not a bad company at all.
 Even if their products might be a little iffy, at least they’ve got a decent compensation plan.

 That being said, even the best compensation plans in nutritional MLMs aren’t the most sustainable income opportunities.